-They have viewing platforms for an elevated look above the water and on a clear day you can see everything happening beneath the surface.
+The Manatee Viewing Center has viewing platforms for an elevated look into the water and on a clear day you can see everything happening beneath the surface.
 The site also has an environmental education center, butterfly gardens, mangrove trails, and a tidal walk.
-They have educated volunteers in the buildings and on the viewing platforms to answer any manatee related questions you might have.
+You’ll find educated volunteers in the buildings and on the viewing platforms to answer any manatee related questions you might have.
 I had a lot as you can imagine.

 Another fun offering of the Manatee Viewing Center is on the website itself.
-They offer two live webcams so you can view the manatees from your cold-as-shit office in Massachusetts.
-Like, right now.
-Do it.
-Do it.
-Or in my case, so you can wave to your mom in her office in Tennessee and brag about the sunshine and the 80°F November afternoon.
+They offer two live webcams so you can watch the manatees from your cold-as-the-Arctic office in Massachusetts.
+Or in my case once upon a time, so you can wave to your mom in her office in Tennessee and brag about the sunshine and the 80°F November afternoon.
 You can also control these cameras directly from your computer.
-I mean it, you really can.
+(The East cam is the best cam.)

 Let me shoot some bullet (points) your way…